-- We are SAFE
+- We show SELF CONTROL:

-- Sit flat on the bench
+- Sit flat on the seat

-- o Walk

-- We are RESPONSIBLE
+- We are ON TASK

-- Eat YOUR OWN breakfast/lunch in a timely manner
+- Eat YOUR OWN lunch in a timely manner

+- We are ALWAYS KIND

+- Use a table voice

 - We are RESPECTFUL

-- Use a table voice

-- We are KIND

-- Clean up your area and use manners
+- Clean your area and use your manners

-- We are HERE
+- RESPONSIBLE

-- Remain seated
+- Remain Seated

+- o Clean up our messes

+- o Staying in our seat unless cleaning up

-Other considerations while eating breakfast and lunch in the cafeteria:
+Other consideration while eat breakfast and lunch in the cafeteria:

 - 1. Good manners should be practiced at all times. - 2.
-Students are to report to their assigned tables upon entering the cafeteria.

-- 3. Students are to wait until their table is called to proceed to the lunch line. - 4.
+Students are to report to their assigned tables upon entering the cafeteria. - 3.
+Students are to wait until their table is called to proceed to the lunch line. - 4.
 Put all trash in cans and leave the area clean. - 5.
 Use quiet voices. - 6.
 Participate in appropriate conversation and behavior. - 7.
 Sit flat on the bench with both feet under the table. - 8.
 Keep hands and feet to self. - 9.
 When any adult says Hands Up all students should get quiet immediately. - 10.
 All food and drinks must be finished while seated.
 Nobody is permitted to walk around while eating and drinking. - 11.
 Only respectable behavior is acceptable.